Learning how to make a clean sweep in space

 No one knows yet largely because no one knows exactly how dust behaves.
 It is a major constituent of rings around planets, tails of comets, and even the seemingly empty space between stars.
 It might also be a problem in Earth orbit for large, long-life spacecraft such as space stations.

 Right: Catherine Venturini, a University of Alabama in Huntsville graduate student working at NASA/Marshall, prepares the Dusty Plasmas Laboratory for a test.
-Links to.
-NASA photo by Dennis Olive.
+Links to

 To get a better understanding of what dust does in space, scientists at NASA's Marshall Space Flight Center are using the Dusty Plasma Laboratory to bombard individual grains with electrons, and then observe how they react.